oar-team/batsim/docs/output-jobs.rst

   Equals to :math:`starting\_time - submission\_time`.
 - ``turnaround_time``, the time the job spend in the system.
 Equals to :math:`finish\_time - submission\_time`.
 - ``stretch``: equals to :math:`turnaround\_time / execution\_time`.
+- ``allocated_resources``, the resources onto which the job has been allocated (see :ref:`interval_set_string_representation`).
 - ``consumed_energy``, the total amount of energy (in joules) consumed by the ``allocated_resources`` during the execution of the job.
+This value is -1 if the energy plugin of Simgrid is not enabled (see :ref:`cli`).
 Warning: no energy sharing or allocation is done in case there is more than one job running on a machine.
-- ``allocated_resources``, the resources onto which the job has been allocated (see :ref:`interval_set_string_representation`).
 - ``metadata``, user-specified metadata about the job (empty string by default).

 Please note that many fields can have empty values for jobs that have been rejected.